hdrhbbu1/db-homepage/README.md

 This site is built with Gatsby, a static PWA (Progressive Web App) generator.
 Gatsby exposes a data source (MarkDown in this case) and allows it to be queried with GraphQL.

-Any dynamic areas such as forms are then built with AWS Lambda functions.
+Dynamic functionality such as forms are built with AWS Lambda functions exposed though AWS API Gateway - JAM stack.

 ## Local Development

 `yarn install`

-`gatsby serve`
+`yarn run develop`

-The site is available at: `http://localhost:8000`
+The site is available at: `http://localhost:8080`

-GraphiQL is available at: `http://localhost:8000/___graphql/`
+GraphiQL is available at: `http://localhost:8080/___graphql/`

-Any changes made locally will be hot reloaded to the browser.
+Changes made locally to React components and styles are hot reloaded to the browser.

 ## User Interface